-More effective monitoring of medication and therapy adherence, or respiratory or musculoskeletal status, also has the potential to help providers lower the rate of rehospitalizations, or urgent care and ER visits.
+The more effective monitoring of all of these elements — medication and respiratory system status, therapy adherence, therapy response, respiratory system status and musculoskeletal system status — also has the potential to help providers lower the rate of rehospitalizations, or urgent care and ER visits.
 This, in turn, could give providers a significant opportunity to lower costs, improve outcomes, and adhere more closely to the guidelines of value-based care.

 This is just the beginning.
 Join us next week for a detailed breakdown of the new RTM codes, and how they can be applied throughout your organization.
 And remember to bookmark the CareSimple blog, where you’ll find ongoing updates and insider info on the state of reimbursement for all aspects of remote care.

 And if you’re seeking guidance on the use of remote care technology, we invite you to download our free Reimbursement Tree, a convenient, one-page summary of the new CMS reimbursement codes.

 Questions about RTM or other types of remote care?
 CareSimple is standing by to help answer them.
 Contact us today to get in touch with one of our experts.